Politics of Bristol: Westminster representation

 The names of parliamentary constituencies in Bristol were changed in 1885 when the original Bristol (UK Parliament constituency) was split into four and they were revised further in the 20th century.

-There are now four Westminster constituencies that are part of Bristol proper—Bristol West, Bristol East, Bristol South and Bristol North West.
+As of the 2019 election, there were four Westminster constituencies that were part of Bristol proper—Bristol West, Bristol East, Bristol South and Bristol North West.

+The 2023 Periodic Review of Westminster constituencies proposed the abolition of Bristol West and re-establishment of the seats of Bristol Central and Bristol North East.

+This came into effect at the 2024 United Kingdom general election.
+The new Bristol North East seat includes parts of the city of Bristol and of the neighbouring South Gloucestershire local authority.

 Parts of Greater Bristol outside the Bristol City Council administrative area, are covered by the Filton and Bradley Stoke and Kingswood constituencies in South Gloucestershire, the eponymous constituency of North Somerset in North Somerset, and North East Somerset in the authority of Bath and North East Somerset.